pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 best be set in three columns.
 Making margin allowances of 3/4" inside margin, 1/2" between columns and for outer margin, and
-1" on the top and bottom, the effective width of the columns would be 2.08" and the&nbsp;{%- include columnbreak.html canvas=136 col=2 -%}&nbsp;height would be 9".
+1" on the top and bottom, the effective width of the columns would be 2.08" and the {% include columnbreak.html canvas=136 col=2 %} height would be 9".
 Each column would be required to take 595 words, or 3570 keystrokes.
 A reduction ratio of 50% will be necessary.
 Pica typescript reduced to 50% of original size will suffice in this format.
 In the format copying, the typist